-The Belonging Forum has embarked
+The Belonging Forum has embarked on a major research project: The Belonging Barometer

-This landmark research will provide the basis for Charter for Belonging which will outline simple, proven initiatives communities can take to address social isolation and build belonging in key groups, including students, younger women, renters, older people and people with disabilities.
+This landmark research will provide the basis for the Charter for Belonging which will outline simple, proven initiatives communities can take to address social isolation and build belonging in key groups, including students, younger women, renters, older people and people with disabilities.

 The Belonging Forum is calling on all people, partners and policymakers to collaborate with each other and with us to learn from the research and help design the Charter for Belonging.